jlan84/pandas-assignment/readme.md

 * Brainstorm __metrics__ to visualize and/or calculate.
 * Ask __questions__ that have (or can have) a definitive answer.
 * Be careful what you wish for, be aware of possible __correlations__, and take caution with how you [measure](http://en.wikipedia.org/wiki/Observer-expectancy_effect) it.

+Since our _Problem Statement_ is often qualitative and broad, we can ask further questions to better define what we hope to achieve.

 1. Derive three additional questions based on the problem defined above.